-Mobile Journalism with MDL
+Mobile Journalism with Moondog Labs

-If you are a mobile journalist, teach journalism or are just looking for more information on the topic, you've come to the right place.
+If you are a mobile journalist, teach journalism, or are just looking for more information on the topic, you've come to the right place.

 The next step in creating smooth cinematic motion is using a mobile gimbal like Zhiyun Smooth 4 or a DJI Osmo.
 Moondog Labs carries counterweights to help balance out your gimbal when using an external lens.
-With a gimbal, an external lens, and a counterweight combined it becomes easier to capture imagery that turns the mundane into the extraordinary.
+With a gimbal, an external lens, and a counterweight, it becomes easier to capture imagery that turns the mundane into the extraordinary.

 Mojofest is the world's longest running smartphone content creator festival.
 This year's festival was cancelled due to COVID-19.
 Their website and social media channels are certainly worth keeping an eye on for rescheduling and future events.